Tracy Pollan: Personal life

 Pollan met Michael J. Fox while working on the TV series Family Ties in 1985.
 Though they played a couple on the show, they did not date in real life at the time, and Pollan left the series after a year to pursue other acting opportunities.
 Pollan and Fox met again during the production of Bright Lights, Big City in 1987 and after beginning a relationship, they married on July 16, 1988.
 She then lessened her acting workload to focus on her marriage and family.

 They have four children together: a son, Sam; twin daughters, Aquinnah Kathleen and Schuyler Frances; and a daughter, Esmé Annabelle.
 They reside in Manhattan.
-On June 22, 2024 (Pollan's 64th birthday), Schuyler married her longtime partner at Hayfield in the Catskill Mountains.
+On June 22, 2024 (Pollan's 64th birthday), Schuyler married her long-time boyfriend at Hayfield in the Catskill Mountains.

 Publications

 In October 2014, Pollan, along with her two sisters and mother, co-authored The Pollan Family Table, a cookbook of family recipes, kitchen tips and cooking techniques.
 The foreword was written by her brother, Michael.

 In 2019, Pollan co-authored a plant-based diet cookbook, Mostly Plants: 101 Delicious Flexitarian Recipes from the Pollan Family.